bbauska/meta-react-basics/README.md

   alt="."
   width="40%" />
 </p>
-You might be wondering what is accepted modern website navigation, and how does it work in React.
+<p>You might be wondering what is accepted modern website navigation, and how does it work in React.
 Website navigation is the parts of any website that allows you to browse through various pages or links on that website from a single component.
 There are several practical implementations of this user interface pattern.
-Let's explore each briefly now.
+Let's explore each briefly now.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~ w3-s01-d.
 (2) ~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->